Tom Chambers (basketball): Personal life

-After his playing career ended, Chambers bought a ranch in North Ogden for himself and family which became known as Shooting Star Ranch.
-Soon after, he became a community relations representative for the Suns, sold his ranch in Ogden, and moved permanently to Scottsdale, Arizona with his family.
-He also won a Rocky Mountain Emmy alongside senior editor Tommy Arguelles for their work on Sunderella Suns, a film commemorating the 40th anniversary of the 1975–76 Phoenix Suns season and the impact that season had on the state of Arizona as a whole.
+After his playing career ended, Chambers bought a ranch in North Ogden south of Brigham City, Utah for himself and his family which became known as Shooting Star Ranch.
+Soon after that, he became a community relations representative for the Suns, sold his ranch in Ogden, and moved permanently to Scottsdale, Arizona with his family.

+He won a Rocky Mountain Emmy alongside senior editor Tommy Arguelles for their work on Sunderella Suns, a film commemorating the 40th anniversary of the 1975–76 Phoenix Suns season and the impact that the season had on the state of Arizona overall.